CarsonTaylor/boggle/README.md

 ```
 $ bash loadDict.sh
 ```
 to build the dictionary file.
-If for some reason this doesn't work you can download an alternative dictionary file from [here](https://alabama.box.com/s/6vm2svlcuoi757uon3972mbxv5ptuejr).
+If for some reason this doesn't work you can download the dictionary file from [here](https://alabama.box.com/s/6vm2svlcuoi757uon3972mbxv5ptuejr).
+The dictionary file is named "dict.txt" and contains only words consisting of lowercase characters.

 Once the dictionary file is loaded, compile the project with the command